Charles S. Hempstead: Career

+Later years

 Charles spent the rest of his days in Galena as a prominent lawyer and member of the Early Settler's Association until his death on December 10, 1874 at age 80.
 His law and business partner Elihu B. Washburne had this to say about his passing in a letter from January 15, 1875.
 "I have felt it to be fitting that a tribute should be paid to the memory of a man who was a connecting link with the age gone by, and whose career was so interwoven not only with the history of our immediate locality, but with the earlier settlement of the west and northwest."

 Legacy

 Charles left an everlasting effect in Galena and Jo Daviess County, his original home and office still stands near the city's downtown and the Galena River at 611 South Bench Street.
 His wife Eliza died on August 21, 1880, at the age of 81.
-The couple among other local historical figures are a prominent part of the Galena Historical Society's annual cemetery walk since 1994.
+Their two sons would spend most of their lives in Chicago, both were buried in Graceland Cemetery.
+Charles and Eliza, among other local historical figures, are a prominent part of the Galena Historical Society's annual cemetery walk since 1994.
+The family were said to have been Presbyterians.